What You Need to Know About Billboard Lease Rates

-Outdoor advertising companies that have billboards on private property pay the owner monthly rent based on billboard lease rates for the use of their land.
-The property owner can be a private individual, municipality, county, religious institution, government or quasi-governmental entity or non-profit or business.
+Outdoor advertising companies that have billboards on private property pay the owner monthly rent based on billboard lease rates.
+The property owner can be a private individual, municipality, county, religious institution, government or quasi-governmental entity, non-profit or business.

 The most valuable billboard lease rates paying the highest rent are typically in urban areas along major interstates and freeways with heavy daily traffic.
 Billboard advertising rates are determined by daily impressions – the number of people who see the billboard every day.
 This is turn affects the billboard lease rates, which translates to rent that the billboard company pays to the property owner.

 Many billboard ground leases contain rent escalation clauses, which automatically increase the rent paid to the property owner at set intervals, typically every five years.
 Escalators impact the value of the billboard lease rates because the income stream continues to rise as time passes.

 Although rent reduction or decommissioning of a billboard site is possible, the risk is statistically low.
 The far greater risk to the owner of a billboard lease is opportunity cost.
 That means losing out on the opportunity to earn better growth from a financial asset.
 Applied to a billboard lease, it means that investing the cash proceeds in real estate, a business or securities can often provide significantly stronger growth over the next 10, 20 or 30 years, compared to the cumulative monthly rent in that same time period.